agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 One of our biggest challenges was the direct mode.
-Initially, we thought letting an LLM directly answer from memory would be useful.
-What we found was eye-opening - zero percent verification rate.
+Initially, we thought letting an L L M directly answer from memory would be useful.
+What we found was eye opening: zero percent verification rate.
 This taught us the importance of real-time web search.
+[PAUSE:1500]
+This was a humbling discovery.
+We built a direct mode where the L L M answers from its training data, just like asking Chat G P T without web search.
+The L L M would confidently return ten statistics with seemingly legitimate U R Ls.
+But when we ran them through verification, literally zero verified.
+The problem?
+The L L M was guessing U R Ls based on patterns it learned during training.
+It would say "according to this N I H study" and generate a plausible looking N I H dot gov U R L, but that specific page didn't exist, had moved, or never contained that statistic.
+The L L M's training data was up to January twenty twenty-five, but web pages change constantly.
+This was our first major lesson: for real-time factual information, L L M memory is not enough.
+You absolutely need live web search.
 [PAUSE:3000]
 -->